What every best Garage Door Openers has:

 - Low noise.

 As usual, Amazon.com is a good destination for reviews of garage door openers.
 While some models only get a little feedback, others get dozens of reviews, and some get hundreds.
 One plus is that feedback is often longer and more detailed than what's typically seen at other user review sites.

 Home Depot is also one of the better sources of user reviews for garage door openers.
 Most models for sale draw at least a few comments, and some draw hundreds of reviews and high ratings.
 There are fewer products here than at Amazon, however, though the number does include some garage door openers that are exclusive to Home Depot.

 Sears sells a few brands of garage door openers, but most of the user reviews are for Craftsman models (made by Chamberlain for Sears).
-Several of the Craftsman openers accumulate 100 or more user reviews, and some have hundreds.
+Most the Craftsman openers accumulate at least some feedback, and a handful have a hundred or more reviews.
 Those with the most feedback tend to rate highly -- 4 stars or better.
-However, some models garner just a few reviews, or none at all.

 Lowes.com is another retail site with worthwhile feedback on garage door openers.
 However, it has fewer models than the sites above, and finding them on the site is sometimes a bit of a hunt.
-Still, what's here gets a bit of feedback, and some models are Lowes exclusives.
+Still, most of what's here gets at least a little bit of feedback, and some models are Lowes exclusives.